 Parameter Description and values Automatic resource adjustment Controls automatic adjustment of a storage resource, according to the settings of a service, to which the resource is attached.
 For example, when adding existing storage pools to a service with certain over-provisioning and snapshot settings, the pool sizes will be changed to match the service requirements.
 To prevent this, disable the automatic resource adjustment.
-This parameter is always On for VVOL-enabled services.
-VVOL Service Enables virtual volume functionality for the service.
-The virtual volume functionality is supported by the IBM XIV (11.5.1 or later) and IBM Spectrum Virtualize/Storwize (7.6 or later) storage systems.
-An XIV VVOL-enabled service does not support IBM Real-time Compression.
+This parameter is always On for VVol-enabled services.
+VVOL Service Enables virtual volume functionality for the service.The virtual volume functionality is supported by the IBM XIV (11.5.1 or later) and storage systems that run IBM Spectrum Virtualize (7.6 or later).An XIV VVol-enabled service does not support IBM Real-time Compression.

-Important: The following requirements apply to the VVOL-enabled services:
+Important: The following requirements apply to the VVol-enabled services:

-- All storage pools attached to a VVOL-enabled service must reside on the same system. - Only one VVOL-enabled service is allowed per storage system and per storage space. - 4.
+- All storage pools attached to a VVol-enabled service must reside on the same system. - Only one VVol-enabled service is allowed per storage system and per storage space. - 4.
 Click Apply to finish the procedure.
 A new service is added to the current Spaces tab. - 5.
 You can edit the service properties by moving the mouse pointer over a service which you want configure, clicking the Edit button, and then clicking Settings.

-Define and attach storage pools to the service, as explained in "GUI - Defining and attaching storage resources" on page 54.
+Define and attach storage pools to the service, as explained in "GUI - Defining and attaching storage resources" on page 55.